 Liberty Protection Safeguards

-The Liberty Protection Safeguards are a proposal from the Law Commission about how the changes to current legislation might look in relation to people who are deprived of their liberty.
-In 2014 two very significant events triggered the end of the Deprivation of Liberty Safeguards, although any changes (however much needed) are likely to be years away and will only occur if the Government accept the changes and a Bill passes through both Houses and becomes a new piece of legislation.
+The Liberty Protection Safeguards started life as a proposal from the Law Commission about how the changes to current legislation might look in relation to people who are deprived of their liberty.
+In 2014 two very significant events triggered the end of the Deprivation of Liberty Safeguards.

 Perhaps one of the most welcome changes proposed will be when the process is undertaken.
 Currently, assessments under the Deprivation of Liberty Safeguards are often made and authorisation sought after the person has already moved into a care home and into circumstances that already amount to a deprivation of liberty.
 Under the Liberty Protection Safeguards, an authorisation to deprive someone of their liberty would be decided at the planning stage ensuring that a full analysis of all available options is undertaken before anything is finalised.